-To facilitate the areal scanning, a quad-rotor multi copter is utilized.
-The frame, motors, motor speed controllers, and GPS module are reused from the ECE 2015 Senior Design Project (SDP), however a new flight controller was purchased.
+To facilitate the areal scanning, a quad-rotor multi copter will be utilized.
+The frame, motors, motor speed controllers, and

+GPS module are reused from the ECE 2015 Senior Design Project (SDP), however a new flight controller was purchased.
 The 3D Robotics (3DR) PixHawk flight controllers offers a more powerful 32-bit processor and features a redundant processor for failsafe computing fallback.
 This open-source hardware runs Nuttx, a real-time operating system which enables predictable response times for critical flight functions.
 The flight controller is responsible for all of the motor control and dynamics of flight.
 Onboard magnetometers and gyroscopes provide stable flight with no user intervention after proper calibration.
 Connected to the flight controller is an external 2.4GHz spread-spectrum radio transceiver that provides both manual override control from a hand-held remote, as well as transmission of telemetry data to the ground for in-flight diagnostics.
 Most importantly an external GPS module allows the flight controller to navigate a predefined flight path.
 This path is setup on the host PC prior to flight, downloaded to the flight controller, and consists of a series of raster navigational waypoints that the multi rotor copter executes autonomously.
 A return-to-launch (RTL) feature brings the quad rotor copter to its launch site after completing the mission.
 Automatic landing is accomplished by using a barometer for relative (to launch site) altitude measurements.

-Estimations for vehicle weight were made in order to assure that the flight hardware was capable of adequately lifting the required payload.
-Actual weights are tabulated in Table 2, below and though slightly over the estimate they are still well within demonstrated capability of motors.
+Estimations for vehicle weight were made in order to assure that the flight hardware was capable of adequately lifting the required payload, tabulated in Table 2, below.
+Shown also is the actual weighed weight (to within ± 1 g).

 Item Weight (g)

 Bare frame, DJI Flamewheel 155

 Motors: Sunny X2212 (x4) 200

 Props (est) 9047 or 1047 (x4) 20

 Electronic Speed Controllers (x4) 128

 APM (PixHawk), Radio 13

-GPS - 3DR uBlok GPS And Compass 10
+GPS - 3DR uBlok GPS And Compass 9.2

 GPS Mounting bracket 100

 Battery - 11.1V 5200mAh 3S 30C 392

 Cables, connectors (est.) 150

-PCB, parts, antennae (to be determined) 40
+PCB, parts, antennae (to be determined) 0

 Total (estimated): 1167 g

-Total (actual): 1208 g
+Total (actual): 1197 g

-Table 2: Actual vs Estimated All-up Payload
+Table 2: Estimated All-up Payload

-In addition we estimated 80g of additional of unaccounted weight being added for the printed circuit board components to include antennae.
-This brings the estimated all-up flight weight to $\sim$ 1300g.
+We anticipate approximately 200g of additional weight being added for the printed circuit board (PCB) and its associated components to include antennae.
+This brings the estimated all-up flight weight to ~1400g.

-Based on manufacturer specifications, each SunnySky X2212 DC brushless motor provide a range of 870-480 grams of thrust when paired with a 1047 prop (10" diameter, 4.7" pitch) at full throttle.
+Based on manufacturer specifications, each SunnySky X2212 DC brushless motor can provide a range of 870-480 grams of thrust when paired with a 1047 prop (10" diameter, 4.7" pitch) at full throttle.
 This is achieved over a battery range of 11.1V (nominal, fully charged) to 7.4V (typical discharge level).
 The below equation is used to calculate total vehicle lift capability based on motor throttle percentage:

-$$F{tot} = (F{\max\mot})(\%{Thr})(4)$$
+$$F{tot} = (F{\max mot})(\%{Thr})(4)$$

-In order to achieve proper vehicle throttle response it is

-common practice to target vehicle hover capability at 50% throttle.
+In order to achieve proper vehicle throttle response it is common practice to target vehicle hover capability at 50% throttle.
 Hover at a much lower throttle percentage can result in underdamped (twitchy) stability response; hover requiring a much higher throttle can result in overdamped (sluggish) response.
 However for vehicles that do not require rapid maneuvering as is in our case, one may trade off responsiveness for higher payload capability.
-Taking all these factors into account the minimum throttle required to maintain flight of a 1400g (1300g + margin) craft was calculated over the expected battery operating range.
+Taking all these factors into account the minimum throttle required to maintain flight of a 1400 g craft was calculated over the expected battery operating range.
 This data is shown in Table 3.